Azure/solution-center/scenarios/microsoft-azure-arcbox-v1/arcbox-overview.md

 ### ArcBox "Flavors"

 ArcBox comes in multiple "flavors", or configurations, which can be selected to best suit your needs.
 Currently, the available flavors are:

-> **NOTE: In the preview phase of the ArcBox portal experience, the "ArcBox for DevOps" flavor is currently only available from the [Azure Arc Jumpstart website](https://azurearcjumpstart.io/azure_jumpstart_arcbox/DevOps) and will be coming to the Azure portal soon.**

 - [ArcBox "Full"](https://azurearcjumpstart.io/azure_jumpstart_arcbox/Full)
     The core ArcBox experience with Azure Arc-enabled servers, Kubernetes, and data services capabilities.